PrithvirajSawant/PrithvirajSawant/readme.md

 </p>

 ## About Me
-> I'm a Software Engineer currently focused on full-stack development and AI.
+> I'm a Software Engineer currently focused on Image Processing & AI.
 Feel free to connect or explore my work!

 <!--
 - 🖥️ **Current Role**: Software Engineer